DataForgeOpenAIHub/.github/README.md

-The readme file in the public folder will appear on the organization's profile page.
+The readme file in the profile directory (folder) will appear on the organization's profile page.